The Revenue Multiplier: Double Earnings Without Extra Hours for $50K–$65K Operators

 Problem 1: Building leverage takes time you don’t have

 You’re maxed at 55-60 hours weekly.
-Building templates, recording videos, creating frameworks requires time.
+Building templates, recording videos, and creating frameworks require time.
 You can’t add hours to build leverage while maintaining current delivery.

 The trap: “I’ll build systems when things slow down.”
 Things never slow down.
 Systems never get built.